Edited: February, 2023

 If you want to have your coffee machine for longer it’s good to take proper care of it.

-I realized that many of you might wonder how to make a citric acid-based descaling solution.
+I realized that many of you may wonder how to make a citric acid-based descaling solution.

-In my last article, where I’ve listed the best decalcifying products for coffee makers, I mention my favorite ingredient for that homemade mixture.
-In this one, I’ll go in-depth and tell you what’s the recipe and how you can prepare your own alternative solution.
+In my last article, where I’ve listed the best decalcifying products for coffee makers, I mentioned my active ingredient of choice for a homemade alternative.

 So let’s get to the point!